heamabc/Goldman-Sachs-Stock-Prediction/README.md

 ## Model
 ### LSTM
 We used on layer of LSTM.
-Performed Xavier initialization and triangular learning rate. https://colab.research.google.com/drive/1lZEOXqNrxw_Vj2eZSkbyRecn6pSA0Ilk?usp=sharing
+Performed Xavier initialization and triangular learning rate.
+Script can be found here. https://colab.research.google.com/drive/1lZEOXqNrxw_Vj2eZSkbyRecn6pSA0Ilk?usp=sharing